• Skip to primary navigation

 Your Biggest Adversary?
 The Sun

-A lot of countries experience sunny weather, but some have harsher conditions than others due to factors such as:
+Some countries and regions experience more intense sun exposure than others due to factors such as:

 • Altitude